Paul McGregor (rugby league): Coaching career

 In the 2018 season, McGregor guided St. George Illawarra to a 7th-place finish as they qualified for the finals.
 At one point, they were sitting equal first on the ladder after 20 rounds but for the third season in a row, the club suffered a late season form slump winning just 4 from the remaining 11 matches.
 McGregor himself came under criticism for the form slump with some sections of the media claiming his job was on the line.
 In week one of the finals, the Saints faced Brisbane at Suncorp Stadium with the home side being heavily fancied before the match.
 St. George Illawarra went on to defeat Brisbane 48–18.
 The following week, St. George Illawarra played South Sydney in the second elimination final.
 They led late until the end of the match when Adam Reynolds kicked three field goals to win the match for Souths 13–12.

 On 18 April 2019, McGregor was granted a two-year contract extension by St. George Illawarra, keeping him at the club until the end of the 2021 season.
 After St. George Illawarra's 40–18 defeat against Penrith in Round 18 of the 2019 NRL season which left St. George Illawarra in 14th position on the ladder, McGregor came under intense media criticism after he chose to rest Ben Hunt for the game.

 In the 2019 NRL season, McGregor coached the joint venture to their worst finish; 15th place.
 The only thing keeping St. George Illawarra from 16th place were the Gold Coast Titans.
 McGregor was given a contract extension after the club won four of their first six games.
-McGregor lead the club to win just 4 of their last 18 games, a period which included five-match losing streaks from rounds 7–11 and again from rounds 16–20.
+McGregor led the club to win just 4 of their last 18 games, a period which included five-match losing streaks from rounds 7–11 and again from rounds 16–20.

-In the Covid-19 interrupted 2020 NRL season, the St. George Illawarra side lost its first four matches, including a 0-18 loss to a weakened New Zealand Warriors team, and a 22-2 loss to the last-placed Canterbury-Bankstown side, leading to renewed speculation about McGregor's future.
+In the COVID-19 interrupted 2020 NRL season, the St. George Illawarra side lost its first four matches, including a 0-18 loss to a weakened New Zealand Warriors team, and a 22-2 loss to the last-placed Canterbury-Bankstown side, leading to renewed speculation about McGregor's future.

-On 13 August 2020, McGregor was terminated as head coach of the St. George Illawarra club.
-He won his final game on 14 August 2020 when his side upset the Parramatta Eels with a tough 14-12 win.
+On 13 August 2020, McGregor was terminated as head coach St. George Illawarra.
+He won his final game on 14 August 2020 when his side upset the Parramatta Eels in a tough 14-12 win.

+On September 15 2021, McGregor was appointed an assistant coach of the NSW Blues.

-On November 5, 2021, McGregor joined the Parramatta Eels coaching staff as a consultant for the 2022 NRL Season.
+On November 5 2021, McGregor joined the Parramatta Eels coaching staff as a consultant for the 2022 NRL Season.
+McGregor did not renew his position following the Eels' loss at the 2022 NRL Grand Final.

+On 28 September 2023, it was announced that the NSWRL board had decided not to renew McGregor's contract following another series defeat.

+Following the conclusion of the 2023 NRL Season, McGregor held talks with the North Queensland Cowboys about the joining the club as an assistant to Head Coach Todd Payten.
+Citing family reasons, McGregor ultimately rejected the assistant role.